amitjoy/amitjoy.github.com/_posts/2016-01-29-Convert-A-Raw-List-To-A-Generic-List.md

 title: "Convert a raw List to a generic List"
 author: Amit_Kumar_Mondal
 modified:
-excerpt: How to convert a raw List to its generic counterpart?
+excerpt: "How to convert a raw List to its generic counterpart?"
 tags: [Java]
 ---